cloudership/infra_tf_base/doc/decisions.md

 ## List of Decisions

+### DBS-2024091501 Install AWS Load Balancer Controller manually without external TF modules

+The Terraform/OpenTofu modules out there are out of date, and strongly coupled to their own EKS set up modules.
+The IAM policies they use are also out of date.
+Using them as inspiration and doing it ourselves is more secure and more suited.

 ### DBS-2024090101 NAT instance instead of NAT gateway

 This is purely a cost-saving initiative - using a NAT instance enables use of the EC2 free tier; a real production